wjshark/Notes_On_Things/RedShift.md

 - In maya, go to MeshDisplay/ColourSetEditor and see if there are velocities
   - In AttributeEditor/MeshControls/MotionVectorColorSet, put 'velocity'
 - that should work
+## GGX vs Beckman
+- Beckmann and GGX are two different algorithms for simulating 'microfacets' or micro scratches in dielectrics (typically things with reflection that arent metal) and conductors (metal).
+These are usually called 'microfacet distribution' and simulate the effect of very small imperfections in a surface - resulting in what appears to be a different falloff.

+So for example when you start to increase your roughness of the shader - we could generalize that the reflection becomes 'blurred'.
+Beckmann and GGX could be generalized into being called the 'falloff'.